Skip to content

 Now initialize the git repository

 • Use git init to initialize the repository.
 This command is used to create a new empty repository.
-The ‘.git‘ is created at the top level of your project and places all of the revision information in one place.
+Furthermore, The ‘.git‘ is created at the top level of your project and places all of the revision information in one place.

 Initializing the Repository